Jerome Early Career Printmakers Residency at Highpoint

 Selection Process:

-The rubric that panelists will use to evaluate the applications uses the following criteria, these are largely based on the Jerome Foundations goals (listed above in the ELIGIBILITY section):
+The rubric criteria that panelists will use to evaluate the applications uses the following criteria (subject to minor change):

 1. The submitted artwork is effective, visually and otherwise

-2. The submitted artwork demonstrates understanding/command of the media and technique(s) used and/or the submitted artwork successfully employs the media/techniques used
+3. The submitted artwork demonstrates understanding/command of the media and technique(s) used and/or the submitted artwork effectively employs the media/techniques used

 Following the completion of the review process, each applicants’ rubric scores and notes will be made available to them upon request.